California Coronavirus Costs Expected to Reach $7 Billion

 Bosler said the state expects a majority of the expenditures to be reimbursed by the federal government.
 The Federal Emergency Management Agency covers 75% of most disaster-related expenditures, including equipment purchases, and temporary housing and medical facilities.

+It will be up to the Legislature, which is expected to reconvene in early May, to approve of the increased funding.

-She also warned lawmakers that unemployment numbers could “peak at a level higher than the Great Recession.”
+Bosler also warned lawmakers that unemployment numbers could “peak at a level higher than the Great Recession.”
 On Thursday, the California Employment Development Department said it has processed almost one million claims since March 1.

 Newsom announced Thursday that those receiving unemployment benefits will receive an additional $600 a week starting on Sunday.
 The money comes from the federal Pandemic Unemployment Assistance program passed by Congress as part of a coronavirus relief package.